What is The Best Pool Heater for Florida Communities?

-Director, FS Energy
+Director, FirstService Energy

 With so much sunshine and beautiful pools everywhere, spending an afternoon at the pool comes second only to spending it at the beach.
 Even in the sunny warmth of Florida, water in a swimming pool isn’t usually warm enough naturally for a lot of people to enjoy it.
 Solution?
 A pool heater.
 What kind of heater do you need?
-There are several options for your pool temperature needs, and each has its pros and cons, according to Chris Normandeau, director of FS Energy.
+There are several options for your pool temperature needs, and each has its pros and cons, according to Chris Normandeau, director of FirstService Energy.

 Common types of pool heaters include natural gas or propanefired hot water heaters, electrical resistance heaters, heat pumps that use a water or air source and solar thermal heaters.